 Prescription Stimulants

-Some people take these medications to improve academic or work performance, as “study drugs”, or to gain a competitive edge at work or school.
-Older adults may misuse prescription stimulants to improve concentration and memory.
-[10] Appetite suppression is a common side effect of prescription stimulants.
+Appetite suppression and weight loss are common side effects of prescription stimulants.
 About 12% of young adults surveyed by a group of researchers reported that they used prescription stimulant drugs for weight loss.
-[11]
+[14]

 Prescription Opioids